Grilled halloumi is delicious for vegetarians and meat-lovers alike.

 What is Halloumi Cheese?

 Halloumi or haloumi is a semi-firm, unripened, brined cheese made from a mixture of goat's and sheep's milk.
 It originated from the island of Cyprus.
-This Cypriot cheese doesn’t melt, which allows it to be toasted, making it the perfect star of a burger or salad.
+This Cypriot cheese doesn’t melt, which allows it to be toasted, making it the perfect star of a sandwich or salad.
 It’s a summer staple that’s delicate and refreshing with mint and fresh watermelon, or on a hearty burger.

 Halloumi has a high melting point that makes it great for the grill and perfect for so many light summer meals.
 You should be able to find it at most well-stocked grocery stores with a good cheese counter.
 It's incredibly simple to make.
 The result is a warm, salty, hard cheese which is versatile to use in salads, sandwiches and more.
 The possibilities are endless.